-Apple’s business model with iPhone has always heavily relied on the company’s close ties with carriers.
-“Dual-SIM card will jeopardize the mechanism that operators sell the locked iPhone with contract,” explained Canalys analyst Jessie Ding.
-However, the huge drop in year-over-year sales of iPhone in China might force the company to rethink their strategy.
+Apple’s business model with the iPhone has always heavily relied on the company’s close ties with carriers.
+“Dual-SIM card will jeopardize the mechanism that operators sell the locked iPhone with a contract,” explained Canalys analyst Jessie Ding.
+However, the considerable drop in year-over-year sales of the iPhone in China might force the company to rethink its strategy.

 “If you look at the Indian or other markets,” said tech analyst Jan Dawson, “dual-SIM is a huge thing, and Apple needs to offer dual-SIM at some point to address people in those markets,” he continued.
 That point might be right around the corner.

 According to documents filed with China’s State Intellectual Property Office, Apple submitted an application for a dual-SIM card feature in March 2016.
 What’s more, the company was just awarded a patent for dual-SIM card technology in the US.

 It’s currently unknown whether Apple is planning a worldwide release of a dual-SIM model, or whether they will instead go with the increasingly more popular eSIM (embedded SIM) technology, allowing carriers to reprogram SIM cards through software remotely.

 |Crony App Phone for iPhone with IOS System Realize Dual Sim Card In One Phone (Silver)||Check Price on Amazon|

 There’s No Need to Wait for Apple – Add Dual SIM to iPhone

 Fortunately, thanks to third-party manufacturers such as Crony, there’s no need to wait for Apple to add dual-SIM to iPhone—you can do it yourself right now.
 Crony’s dual-SIM case supports micro- and nano-SIM cards and works with any iOS device that uses Bluetooth 4.0 or above.